Costs assessment appeals

 [5-0580] Appeal by way of rehearing

-Under the post-November 2015 LPULAA arrangements, a party to a costs assessment that has been the subject of a review may appeal against a decision of the review panel to:
+By s 89(1) of the LPULAA, a party to a costs assessment that has been the subject of a review may appeal against a decision of the review panel to:

 [5-0590] Leave to appeal

-In addition to providing a “filter” against inappropriate appeals as discussed above (see [5-0550]), the post-November 2015 provisions have the additional purpose of encouraging appeals to be brought in an appropriate jurisdiction.
-Thus leave to appeal is required (a) in the District Court, if the amount of costs in dispute on the appeal is less than $25,000, and (b) in the Supreme Court, if the amount of costs in dispute is less than $100,000.
+By the leave requirements, the current provisions encourage appeals to be brought in an appropriate jurisdiction and discourage unnecessary litigation where the amount in issue is modest.
+Thus, leave to appeal is required (a) in the District Court, if the amount of costs in dispute on the appeal is less than $25,000, and (b) in the Supreme Court, if the amount of costs in dispute is less than $100,000.

 [5-0600] Removal and remitter